Norrœna Society: Norrœna Library

-From 1905 to 1907, Rasmus Anderson acted as editor-in-chief of the Norrœna Library, a multi-volume subscription set, which he considered “the crowning part of my efforts in the service of Scandinavian literature.”
-The purpose of this effort was to make reprints of important works in the field widely available to the English-speaking world, particularly the American public.
+Rasmus Anderson acted as editor-in-chief of the Norrœna Library, a multi-volume subscription set, which he considered “the crowning part of my efforts in the service of Scandinavian literature.”
 Eight of the volumes were his own translations.
 The remainder were by other translators with their consent.
 Various bibliographic references to these sets list either fifteen or sixteen volumes (the sixteenth being The Flatey Book and recently discovered Vatican Manuscripts concerning America as early as the tenth century, etc.).
 The most common number of volumes listed is fifteen.
 James William Buel (1849–1920), a prolific American author, compiler, and editor of numerous books in a wide range of subjects, acted as managing editor.
 T.H.
 Smart held the copyright.

-Despite the fact that the Norroena Society has been recognized as a federation of learned men, Professor Andrew Wawn questions the existence of an actual society.
-The majority of the editions contain a frontispiece stating that the volumes were “privately printed for members,” and a "certificate of membership" was bound into the first volume at least one known set.
-The most common criticism of these editions is the fact that they were considered inexpensive or abridged reprints of earlier works with little new added to the content.
-Still many collectors held these sets, many finely bound, in high regard.
-In a letter to Anderson, U.S. President Theodore Roosevelt stated that he kept his set in the most valued part of his library.
+A common criticism of these editions is the fact that, as reprints of earlier works, they were lacking in new content.
+However, the set helped to popularize these texts, allowing them to reach new audiences for the first time.
+In addition, many collectors held them in high regard due to their attractive presswork and binding designs.
+In a letter to Anderson, U.S. President Theodore Roosevelt stated that he kept his set in the most valued part of his library, though the president later threatened to return the set after Anderson broke his trust by publishing his private opinion of them in order to boost sales.

 At the time of their publication, the Norrœna Library was the largest collection of medieval Nordic literature published outside of Scandinavia.
 Bound in ten different historical bindings, each set originally sold for US$50–2,500 per set, priced according to print, paper quality, illustrations, and binding.
 Each edition had a limited print run.
-These sets were usually hand-numbered and all contained hand-colored illustrations.
+These sets were usually hand-numbered and all contained illustrations in colour.
 The Stanford University Library and the Library of Congress hold unnumbered sets.
 In some sets, individual works do not contain markings indicating volume number.
 Assigned volume numbers sometimes vary in catalogued library holdings.